11 Days in Costa Rica

 LGBTQ rights in Costa Rica are impressive, given the influence of conservative religions in this part of the world.
 Same-sex marriage and adoptions have been legal since 2020, transgender people are able to change their legal gender and the country is recognized as a leader in human rights in Latin America.

 Local Costa Rican cuisine tends to be a mix of food from all over the region from Gallo Pinto for breakfast, to Mondango (try it if you're brave) for dinner.
 Rice and beans are staples here too.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
-Instead, we include all of your breakfasts to start your day off, then encourage you to explore all of the different restaurant options available to you for lunch and dinner.
+Instead, we include all of your breakfasts to start your day off as well as select meals through the trip, then encourage you to explore all of the different restaurant options available to you for other lunches and dinners.
 This way you can eat when you want, where you want, with whomever you want, and spend what you want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Costa Rica is a relatively inexpensive country, meaning even if you realize you forget to pack some crucial item you can just pick it up on the trip for cheaper than what it would have cost back home.
 We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.